 In the background, the boisterous Oral Roberts contingent at Indiana Farmers Coliseum faintly sang the Cupid Shuffle in celebration.

 Florida basketball’s devastation seemed almost impossible just 10 minutes earlier.
 Junior Noah Locke knifed through the lane to put UF up 11.
-But the Gator lead trickled away in final minutes due to season-defining mistakes as ORU emerged victorious 81-78 in the second-round matchup.
+But the Gator lead trickled away in the final moments due to season-defining mistakes as ORU emerged victorious 81-78 in the second-round of the NCAA Tournament.

 White impugned his team’s ball security and foul-happy defense all season long, and these critiques defined Florida’s collapse.
 Oral Roberts converted seven times at the foul line and poked away five steals in the final 10 minutes.

 “It's been our biggest issue all year,” White said about Florida’s turnovers.
 “I'm not sure that there's anything else that we could have tried in terms of motivation or film.”

 UF also ground to a halt on offense and failed to get sophomore Tre Mann a bucket in the final 17 minutes of the game.
 White opted for a more stagnant approach that sought to drain the clock and create opportunities in isolation.